 Instagram is a photo-sharing and social networking service.
 Users can take photos or short videos and share them with their followers.
 Instagram posts can also be shared on other social networks, such as Facebook, Flickr, and Twitter.

-Similar to Facebook, Instagram displays content in a feed format.
+Like Facebook, Instagram displays content in a feed format.
 When the user scrolls to view photos, new ones are chosen by an algorithm and appended to the end of the feed.
 The result is a never-ending stream of content customized for the user.

 Casual abbreviations of "Instagram" include Insta, Inst, IG, and Gram.